gorn/rspreadsheet/DEVEL_BLOG.md

 5. When happy, increment the version number and `git add .; git commit -am'commit message'; git push`
 6. ``rake release`` - creates a version tag in git and pushes the code to github + Rubygems.
 After this is succesfull the new version appears as release in Github and RubyGems.

-gem alternativa to points 3-6
+gem alternative to points 3-6

     gem build rspreadsheet.gemspec              -\   These two lines together are in install.sh sudo gem install rspreadsheet-x.y.z.gem     -/   which should be invoked from parent directory